CledersonE/aws-wordpress-example/README.md

 - The DNS Zone used in this example is dev.clederson.com, the URLs will be generated for this zone
 - The CI Workflow will run on every pull request
 - The CD Workflow is configured to trigger based on any changes in the `development` branch
+- Prometheus Stack is deployed using the default values, so it is only available inside of the cluster
 - To set the Github Action workflows to deploy the application is necessary to set the secrets as the example below:

 | Name                    | Description                                                                                                                                                                                                       |